For wildlife support, ph 0428 860 014 email: firstname.lastname@example.org

 Jan has always had a special interest in flying foxes and bats, the “natural regenerators of our native forests”.
 In 2000, she was instrumental in the discovery of the existence of bat lyssarvirus in bats in the Kimberley, until then thought not to be present in Western Australia.
 This was a significant discovery given the devastating and fatal effect this virus may have on humans exposed to it, as evidence in other Australian states attests.
 She has also held a special interest in threatened species such as the nail tail wallaby, our native tree rats, and the very unusual northern quoll.
 Special recognition was given to Jan in 2010 when she was awarded the WA Premier’s Australia Day Active Citizenship Award for work with wildlife.
 Through her consultancy many other volunteers have benefited, and public awareness about many of our precious native species has been heightened.
 In 2007 it became necessary to form a new volunteer group with a core of interested and talented volunteers, in order to increase funding, improve facilities, and find opportunities to work with larger private companies and NGOs, in the pursuit of preservation of species as the principal goal.
 This led to the development of strong relationships with large companies such as Kimberley Diamonds, The Hawaiian Group, and Woodside.
 Just as effective were, and are, the continuing relationships established with local companies and not-for-profits, such as Northern Landscape Designs, The Broome Courthouse Market Committee, and the Lion’s Club Broome.
 Government support from the Shire of Broome and from the Federal Government has had an underpinning role in keeping the wheels turning for KWCA.

 Our current funding need is for the building of our rehabilitation and education centre in Lullfitz Drive Broome, on the leased land for wildlife.
 We have support from local businesses, Conservation Volunteers Australia, the Broome community in general, The Shire of Broome, and the Department of Parks and Wildlife.
 This year, our efforts to raise funds will include the possibility of a dollar for dollar initiative from some of our supportive partners.
 We are in the process of seeking funds to further establish our presence, and to meet goals that will assist in the preservation of our precious native Australian wildlife species.
-Any financial donation, or offer of skills and other resources will be gratefully received.
-Donations may be made via Paypal, or through our crowd funding via GENEROSITY on Indiegogo, (click on the links at the top of this page), or by contacting us directly.
+Any financial donation or offer of skills and other resources will be gratefully received.
+Donations may be made by contacting us directly and discussing how funding or skills may be applied for best use.

 For further information about ways to help us please contact us on – 0428 860 014